-Attention Deficit Hyperactivity Disorder (ADHD) is a developmental disorder, which affects every aspect of people’s lives.
+Attention Deficit Hyperactivity Disorder (ADHD) is a developmental disorder, which effects people’s behaviour.
 People with ADHD can seem restless, may have trouble concentrating and may act on impulse.
 Symptoms of ADHD tend to be noticed at an early age and may become more noticeable when a child’s circumstances change, such as when they start school.

 Most cases are diagnosed when children are 6 to 12 years old.

-The symptoms of ADHD can improve with age, but many adults who were diagnosed with the condition at a young age continue to experience problems.
+The symptoms of ADHD usually improve with age, but many adults who were diagnosed with the condition at a young age continue to experience problems.

-For adults with possible ADHD, your GP will assess your symptoms and may refer you for an assessment to the Adult ADHD Service if:
+For adults with possible ADHD, your GP will assess your symptoms and following this can refer you for an assessment to the Adult ADHD Service if:

 - you have not been diagnosed with ADHD, but have had persistent ADHD symptoms since childhood

-- you have symptoms that resemble ADHD and they significantly affect your day-to-day life – for example, if you’re underachieving at work or in education, find maintaining relationships difficult and problems with sleep.
-Your symptoms cannot be explained by another mental health condition.
+- your symptoms significantly affect your day-to-day life – for example, if you’re underachieving at work or in education, find maintaining relationships difficult and have problems with sleep

 We are a specialist NHS team consisting of Advanced Nurse Practitioner, Nurse Practitioners and a Consultant Psychiatrist.
 If you are 18 years or over, we can help diagnose ADHD, and, if you do, offer treatment and ongoing annual reviews, as needed.
 SAAS is primarily an assessment and diagnostic service only, we do not care co-ordinate or manage risk.